 - Individuals who are not fully vaccinated must continue to wear a mask and physically distance themselves at both indoor and outdoor events.

 - Food and drink may be consumed in indoor private/semi-private environments and outdoor events.

-- Food and drink may be consumed in some indoor public environments where seats have been pre-positioned for appropriate physical distancing.
+- Food and drink may be consumed in some indoor public environments where seats have been pre-positioned for appropriate physical distancing of six feet.

-- Individuals who are not yet fully vaccinated should continue to maintain a 6-foot distance from all others when eating or drinking, regardless of setting.
+- Both vaccinated and unvaccinated individuals who are not yet fully vaccinated should continue to maintain a 6-foot distance from all others when eating or drinking, regardless of setting.

 Density Restrictions and Physical Distancing